parseablehq/pb/README.md

 ## pb

+Dashboard fatigue is one of key reasons for poor adoption of logging tools among developers.
+With pb, we intend to bring the familiar command line interface for querying and analyzing log data at scale.

 pb is the command line interface for [Parseable Server](https://github.com/parseablehq/parseable). pb allows you to manage Streams, Users, and Data on Parseable Server.
 You can use pb to manage multiple Parseable Server instances using Profiles.

-We believe dashboard fatigue is one of key reasons for poor adoption of logging tools among developers.
-With pb, we intend to bring the familiar command line interface for querying and analyzing log data at scale.

 ![pb banner](https://github.com/parseablehq/.github/blob/main/images/pb/pb.png?raw=true)